-To live a healthy lifestyle one must be sound mind, body, and soul & stay away from any kind substance abuse.
+To live a healthy lifestyle, one must be sound mind, body, and soul & stay away from any kind of substance abuse.
 But how can one lead a healthy life when you feel unsafe in your own home in San Antonio, Texas?
-According to The National Coalition Against Domestic Violence every 9 seconds in the United States a woman is assaulted or beaten.
-On average nearly 20 people every single minute are physically harmed by their partner.
+According to The National Coalition Against Domestic Violence, every 9 seconds in the United States, a woman is assaulted or beaten.
+On average, nearly 20 people every single minute are physically harmed by their partner.
 Although these statistics primarily focus on physical harm, domestic violence is also controlling behaviors through emotional and psychological force.
 Domestic violence does not discriminate and affects millions of women across the country.

 What Is The Correlation Between Substance Abuse and Domestic Violence?

 - Recognizing Abuse is the First Step to Getting Help.
 No one should have to endure the pains of an abusive relationship.
-The first step is recognizing that you are in an abusive situation.
-Domestic abuse often escalates over a matter of time starting off with threats, and leading to physical harm.
-Once you recognize the signs of the relationship you can begin to seek help.
+The first step is acknowledging that you are in an abusive situation.
+Domestic abuse often escalates over a matter of time, starting with threats, and leading to physical harm.
+Once you recognize the signs of the relationship, you can begin to seek help.

 - Call 911 and Report the Incident.
 Write down exactly what happened, leaving out no details.
 Make sure you keep records of the police report, incident number, and the officer on duty for further investigation.

 - Seek Shelter in a Safe Place.
-Go and be protected at a domestic violence shelter.
-Many shelters are disguised, or off in distant areas for the victims to be fully protected.
+For your protection, go to a domestic violence shelter.
+Many shelters are disguised, or off in distant areas for the protection of the victims.
 Going to a shelter provides support, medical attention, and will be there for you on your road to recovery.

 - Do Not Blame Yourself.
-Battering cannot be defended as normal behavior in any relationship.
+You cannot defend battering as normal behavior in any relationship.
 Causing physical harm to someone is never ok and is not your fault.
-Every now and then disagreements happen, but responding to those conversations with harm is not acceptable.
+Now and then, disagreements happen, but responding to those conversations with injury is not acceptable.

 - Gain Support of Caring People.
 Tell someone you trust about the abuse.
-Any person, family or friend, so that you do not have to face the abuser alone.
-Tell this confident in a safe environment, away from the abuser.
+Any person, family, or friend, so that you do not have to face the abuser alone.
+Tell this confidant in a safe environment, away from the abuser.
 Support agencies are there for this reason and are very helpful and knowledgeable on how to end an abusive relationship.

 Don’t Allow Substance Abuse To Be An Excuse For Domestic Violence

-Being that it is October, take this time to evaluate your relationship and the relationship of others to register any signs of domestic violence.
+Take this time to evaluate your relationship and the relationship of others to register any signs of domestic violence.
 The trauma experienced by domestic violence victims can also lead to substance abuse.
-Domestic violence and substance abuse should be treated as independent problems that need complex treatment and should not be seen as one causing the other.
+Domestic violence and substance abuse are independent problems that need complex treatment.
+You should not see them as one causing the other.

-Contact San Antonio Recovery Center today to seek help & to speak with an licensed substance abuse counselor.
+Contact San Antonio Recovery Center today at 866.957.7885 to seek help & to speak with a licensed substance abuse counselor.